mdn/content/files/en-us/web/html/attributes/autocomplete/index.md

 ## Tokens and Sections

 If the `autocomplete` attribute is specified, its value must contain one or more space-separated autofill detail tokens.
-When using tokens to distinguish different valu, the tokens should be placed in the following order:
+When using tokens to distinguish different values, the tokens should be placed in the following order:

 1. Start with `section-`
 2. Use the [defined autocomplete values](#values) like "shipping" or "billing" for addresses and "home", "mobile", "work", "fax", or "pager" for contact numbers